• Search

 Predatory white smile.
 A mocking look.
 Soft catwalk.
 Rhett Butler himself.

 Clark Gable for the role of Rhett Butler was approved almost immediately.
-A well-known actor who fits perfectly into the image, he proved with every feature, every look, and every word that he is that brave and strong, evil and damn charming Captain Butler.
+He is a well-known actor who fits the bill perfectly, proving with every character, look, and word that he is this bold, strong, wickedly charming Captain Butler.
 Look into the eyes of Clark Gable – you will see Rhett in them.

 • Save